leon-thomm/Ryven/docs/README.md

 ## Installation

 You need to have **Python 3 and PySide2** installed, plus all the packages that you may want to use in the nodes.
 Some example packages are in the 'packages' folder.
-And you can find an example project in the 'saves' folder that uses these packages. **To start the editor simply run _pyScript.py_**.
-To start the NodeManager run _pyScript NodeManager.py_, located in the 'pyScript_NodeManager' folder.
+And you can find an example project in the 'saves' folder that uses these packages. **To start the editor simply run _Ryven.py_**.
+To start the NodeManager run _Ryven NodeManager.py_, located in the 'Ryven_NodeManager' folder.

-## pyScript Overview
+## Ryven Overview

 ![](/resources/images/pyScript1.PNG)

-When you open pyScript, you will notice, there are different scripts.
+When you open Ryven, you will notice, there are different scripts.
 Every script has variables and a flow (or 'graph').
 You can right click on scripts, variables and many other components to perform actions like 'remove' on them.

 ### Importing Nodes